ITJagraj/employee-tracker/README.md

 The application is built with the following tools and packages:

-MySQL & MySQL2
+1. MySQL & MySQL2
-console.table dependencies
+2. console.table dependencies
-inquirer dependencies
+3. inquirer dependencies

+The following video shows the demonstration of the app!